h12w/gspec/DESIGN.md

 * setup run once before all tests
 * teardown run once after all tests

-"go test" meed the requirement above by providing a way to define a test (test functions with specific signature).
+"go test" meet the requirement above by providing a way to define a test (test functions with specific signature).
 It is minimal yet flexible.
 It can support concurency at test function level easily.
 However, "go test" does nothing to help the developer with setup/teardown, devlopers have to figure out themselves.